 With AR technology becoming more mainstream and accessible, exciting opportunities are opening up for brands to connect with audiences in new and immersive ways.

 In fact, by 2024 it’s estimated that there will be roughly 1.7 billion augmented reality users worldwide who are accessing the technology from their smartphone.
-In one study, 76% of consumers had already used AR in one way or another, and of those who hadn’t, roughly 50% hoped to do so in the near future.
+In one study, 16% of consumers said they would prefer to buy from a retailer who offers AR experiences.

 Today, we’ll be exploring the benefits of augmented reality in marketing and how you can take advantage of this innovative new technology.
 But first thing’s first…